Stabilized material point methods for coupled large deformation and fluid flow in porous materials: Material point method discretization

 \subsection{Post-solution update}

 Once the above-described solution procedure is finished (\ie~Eq.~\eqref{eq:newton-tolerance} is satisfied), we update state variables of material points (Stage 3 in Fig.~\ref{fig:mpm-procedure}).
 For the dynamic formulation, we update $\tensor{u}^{h}$, $p^{h}$, and their first and second time derivatives of the material points, namely $\tensor{v}^{h}$, $\tensor{a}^{h}$, $\dot{p}^{h}$, and $\ddot{p}^{h}$.
-Note that, although $\dot{p}^{h}$ does not appear when the fluid is incompressible, it will be introduced in stabilization terms later, and its integration via the Newmark algorithm requires $\ddot{p}^{h}$.
+Note that, although $\dot{p}^{h}$ does not appear when the pore fluid is incompressible, it will be introduced in stabilization terms later, and its integration via the Newmark algorithm requires $\ddot{p}^{h}$.
 For the quasi-static formulation, it suffices to update $\tensor{u}$ and $p$.
-The mapping can be done as described in Eq.~\eqref{eq:map-from-nodes-to-particles} previously.
+All the variables can be updated as previously described in Eq.~\eqref{eq:map-from-nodes-to-particles}, except for the solid velocity vector, $\tensor{v}^{h}$.
+The update scheme in Eq.~\eqref{eq:map-from-nodes-to-particles}, which comes from the PIC method~\cite{Harlow1964}, is known to introduce excessive numerical damping for dynamic problems~\cite{Stomakhin2013,Nairn2015,Hammerquist2017,Jiang2017,Liang2019}.
+Therefore, we use the FLIP method~\cite{Brackbill1986} to update $\tensor{v}^{h}$ at material point $mp$ (denoted by $\tensor{v}_{mp}$) as

+Compared with the PIC method, the FLIP method is known to be less stable in time.
+For this reason, previous studies have proposed and used more advanced velocity update schemes, such as combined PIC and FLIP methods~\cite{Stomakhin2013,Nairn2015,Liang2019}, the extended PIC method~\cite{Hammerquist2017}, the affine PIC method~\cite{Jiang2017}.
+Note, however, that this temporal stability is a completely different issue from the inf--sup stability condition which is the subject of this paper.
+Because the stabilization method proposed in this work is independent of the choice of a velocity update scheme, here we simply use the FLIP method which is most standard in dynamic MPM formulations.

 Subsequently, we update the positions of the material points---and also the influence domains if the GIMP method is used---according to the new state variables (Stage 4 in Fig.~\ref{fig:mpm-procedure}).
 For updating the lengths of the influence domains, here we follow the method suggested by Charlton \etal~\cite{Charlton2017} whereby the symmetric material stretch tensor is used to prevent spurious disappearance of domains by large rotational deformation.
 The background mesh may also be updated at this stage if necessary, although we will simply use a fixed background mesh in this work.